Mechanical Engineering Laboratory

 There is a purpose built engine testing facility to measure engine performance and emissions.
 Typical student projects done in this facility include running the engine with alternative fuels such as bio-fuels and water-in-diesel emulsified fuels to improve performance and emission characteristics.

-A new energy laboratory is also available to conduct thermo-fluid experiments relevant to mechanical engineering.
+The energy laboratory is available to conduct thermo-fluid experiments relevant to mechanical engineering.
 The laboratory contains equipment to teach wide range of thermos-fluid applications such as Air-Conditioning, Heat-pumps and various fundamental experiments such as measurement of thermal conductivity.